History of Sex in Cinema:

 It told about two amateur porn film fanatics who were interested in making their own porn film:

 After watching the Herschell Gordon Lewis double feature: Daughter of the Sun (1962) and The Adventures of Lucky Pierre (1961) at the Studio Theatre, the two inexperienced filmmakers decided to audition and film naked women for an adults-only nudie movie of their own making.
-They hired film equipment, auditioned a few females, and rented out a country cottage for the weekend's filming.
+They hired film equipment, auditioned a few females, and rented out a country cottage for the weekend's filming in the outdoors.

 They titled their film "Nature's Nudniks," but there were disastrous results and complications.
 In one segment, the nude actresses sat down in poison-ivy!